madara-tribe/AI_Edge4th_segmentation/README.md

 <img src="https://user-images.githubusercontent.com/48679574/103159116-c52e0d80-4808-11eb-8bfa-0e7a8a55a670.png" width="500px">

-## this logic is summirized in my blog
+## this logic is summarized in my blog